When doing your taxes this year, Kiplinger advises us not to overlook these tax deductions.

 1. State sales taxes

-You may hear that this tax break expired . . . which it does regularly, only to be reinstated by Congress.
-For 2013 returns, however, it’s a go.
+You may hear that this tax break expired . . . which it does regularly, only to be just as regularly revived by Congress.

 2. Reinvested dividends

 This isn't a tax deduction, but it is an important subtraction that can save you a bundle.
-And former IRS commissioner Fred Goldberg told Kiplinger's that missing this break is what costs millions of taxpayers a lot in overpaid taxes.
+And this is the one that former IRS commissioner Fred Goldberg told Kiplinger millions of taxpayers miss . . . costing them millions in overpaid taxes.

 If you're not sure what your basis is, ask the fund for help.
-(Funds must now report to investors — and the IRS — the tax basis of shares redeemed during the year, but that requirement applies only to shares purchased in 2012 and later years.)
+Funds often report to investors the tax basis of shares redeemed during the year.
+In fact, for the sale of shares purchased in 2012 and later years, funds must report the basis to investors and to the IRS.

 3. Out-of-pocket charitable contributions